JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 ### Add secrets to GitHub

-To use the keys and credentials required for publication in your GitHub Action workflow while keeping them private, you need to place those values into secrets.
+To use the keys and credentials required for publication in your GitHub Action workflow while keeping them private, you need to store these values as secrets.

 1. On your GitHub repository **Settings** page, click **Security** | **Secrets and variables** | **Actions**.
 2. Click the `New repository secret` button and add the following secrets:

-    * `MAVEN_CENTRAL_USERNAME` and `MAVEN_CENTRAL_PASSWORD` are the values generated as the User Token by the Central Portal website in the [Generate User Token](#generate-the-user-token) section.
+    * `MAVEN_CENTRAL_USERNAME` and `MAVEN_CENTRAL_PASSWORD` are the values generated for the User Token by the Central Portal website, as described in the [Generate User Token](#generate-the-user-token) section.
     * `SIGNING_KEY_ID` is **the last 8 characters** of your signing key’s identifier, for example, `20B385CE` for `F175482952A225BFC4A07A715EE6B5F76620B385CE`
     * `SIGNING_PASSWORD` is the passphrase you’ve provided when generating your GPG key.
     * `GPG_KEY_CONTENTS` should contain the entire contents of your `key.gpg` file, which you’ve created earlier